 Designed to provide a comprehensive review of mathematical and algebraic skills as well as knowledge of the industrial workplace in order to prepare the student for an employer-administered apprenticeship test.
-This review includes measuring devices, spatial relations, blueprint reading, mechanical aptitude, and manufacturing materials and processes.
+This review includes reading comprehension, arithmetic comprehension, spatial relations, graphic arithmetic, and mechanical concepts.